single-cell-data/mams/specification.md

 **Field:** fid_header
 **Value:** Character string
 **Description:** Describes headers contained with the feature IDs.
-**Notes and considerations for implementation:**  For example if the matrix contains RNA expression data for cells, then this field can denote type of ID used (e.g. ENSEMBL).
+For example if the matrix contains RNA expression data for cells, then this field can denote type of ID used (e.g. ENSEMBL).
 If the FID is a compound ID with multiple vectors, then this should be a vector of the same length, essentially representing the headers of the FID matrix.
 If the FID is a single-string compound ID, then this field should denote each component of the ID separated by the delim character.
 For example, if the ENSENBL ID and GENE SYMBOL are concatenated in the FID with the period used as a delimiter, then this field should be “ENSEMBL_ID.SYMBOL”.

 **Field:** fid_header_delim
 **Value:** Character string
 **Description:** A character string denoting the delimiter that can be used to separate compound feature IDs.
-**Notes and considerations for implementation:** The recommended delimiter is a period (e.g. “.”).
+The recommended delimiter is a period (e.g. “.”).
 If this field is not included, then it will be assumed that the FID is not a compound ID.

 # Observation Annotation Matrix (OAM)

 **General description:** OAM objects are matrices or data frames with the same number of observations as its corresponding `FOM`.
 It is used to store annotations and observation-level metadata such as quality control metrics (e.g. total counts), sample demographics (e.g. age, disease status), and analysis results (e.g. cluster labels, trajectory scores).

 **Field:** observation_modality
 **Value:** Character string or vector
 **Description:** Vector denoting the modality of each observation.
-**Notes and considerations for implementation:** This field may often be the same as another field or a combination of other fields such as analyte or species.
+This field may often be the same as another field or a combination of other fields such as analyte or species.

 # Feature Annotation Matrix class

 **General description:** `FAM` obects are matricies or data frames with the same number of features as its corresponding `FOM`.
 It is used to store annotations and feature-level metadata such as IDs (e.g. Ensembl, Gene Symbol), reference information (e.g. chromosome coordinates, gene biotype), and analysis results (e.g. variability metrics, cluster labels).

 **Field:** feature_modality
 **Value:** Character string or vector